 - Tuition Refund Policy, Requirements for Withdrawal, and Return of Title IV, HEA Financial Aid

-- Textbook Information – In accordance with applicable regulations, students are notified each year that they are not required to utilize the campus bookstore for the purchase of textbooks.
+- Textbook Information (University Bookstore) – In accordance with applicable regulations, students are notified each year that they are not required to utilize the campus bookstore for the purchase of textbooks.
 Notification is sent to enrolled student by the Office of Student Affairs.

 - Academic Programs – Information related to undergraduate and graduate academic programs is published online and in the university catalog.